Bruce Betts • Jun 26, 2018

 How are asteroids discovered?

-Astronomers use telescopes to look for objects that are moving relative to the background stars.
-They use the telescopes to take repeated pictures of a part of the sky over many hours or days.
-The stars will not move in one picture to the next.
-But asteroids will, as will planets and comets.
+Astronomers use telescopes to look for objects that are moving relative to the stars in the background.
+They take repeated pictures of a part of the sky over many hours or days.
+The stars will not move in one picture to the next, but asteroids will, as will planets and comets.
 Moving objects are compared against where known objects are expected to be.
-The objects that are left are possible asteroids.
+The objects that remain are possible asteroids.
 Observations of those possible asteroids are submitted to the NASA-funded Minor Planet Center.
-Other astronomers can then try to confirm the asteroid and start building up enough observations that an orbit can be calculated.
+Other astronomers can then try to confirm the asteroid and start building up enough observations that its orbit can be calculated.

 How do we determine if an asteroid will hit Earth?